brian-carroll/elm_c_wasm/NOTES.md

+# ports in Wasm platform

+## outgoing

+We have an Elm Wasm value and we want to send it to external JS code This is initiated by a `Cmd msg`

+Compiler:
+- make a JsRef for the converter function
+- init code
+  - use `_Platform_outgoingPort(name, converterJsRef)`
+  - instead of `_Platform_leaf(name)` and `_Platform_createManager`
+- emit JS converter function, give it a name
+- include converter name in the js kernel function array

+### _Process_sleep

+Only called from C code, not JS
+Implement _Process_sleep as an imported JS function wrapped in a Closure

+Compiler:
+Add Process to the list of C-only kernels
+Create JS imports for `setTimeout` and `clearTimeout`

 # Eagerly evaluated JS calls

 - Now that the scheduler is inside Wasm, the idea of lazily evaluating JS calls doesn't work anymore.
 That only worked because we were returning all Cmd and Sub to JS.